Can I discharge here?

 Non-discharge areas and Marina sewage Pump-out Facility locations

-Our Online Marine Pollution Map provides your location in relation to; Marina Pump-out Facilities, Marine farms, Anchoring Restrictions, Marine Pollution Regulation and Limits
+Our free offline Northland Boat Discharge Rules App provides your location in relation to; Marina Pump-out Facilities, Marine farms, Anchoring Restrictions, Marine Pollution Regulation and Limits.

 Treat, flush it offshore or pump it out

 Un-treated sewage from boats should be discharged well outside of harbours or at a marina pumping facility.